18F/handbook/_pages/18f/chapters/engineering.md

 Collectively, we’re experienced in a wide variety of technologies including Python, Ruby, server and client-side JavaScript, Go, C, relational and schema-less databases, ETL pipelines, version control, testing frameworks, machine learning, and more.

-### Documentation
+## Documentation

-Our [Engineering Best Practices guide](https://github.com/18F/development-guide#18f-development-guide) has details about Git, code reviews, and more.
+Our [Engineering Best Practices guide](https://engineering.18f.gov) ([git repo](https://github.com/18F/development-guide#18f-development-guide)) has details about our approach, tools, languages, and more.
 You might also enjoy the [open source](https://18f.gsa.gov/tags/open-source/) archives on the blog.

----

 # Joining the Engineering team